Bernie Sanders indicates climate plan will require nationalization of US energy production

 "Sanders' plan would cause energy prices to skyrocket, bankrupting families and businesses and empowering the federal government to control America’s energy economy," he said in a statement provided to Fox News.
 "And what would we get for it?
 A change in the earth's temperature that’s barely measurable.
 The Green New Deal isn’t a 'climate thing' at all.
 Turns out it’s a green-glossed Trojan horse designed to increase government control over the economy."

-In addition to taking over the nation's energy supply, Sanders' plan claims to end unemployment by creating 20 million jobs, provide "massive investments in research and development," and impose fines and litigation on the fossil fuel industry.
+In addition to taking over the nation's energy supply, Sanders' plan claims to end unemployment by creating 20 million jobs, provide "massive investments in research and development" and impose fines and litigation on the fossil fuel industry.

-The plan predicts that income tax revenues, penalties for fossil fuel companies, a reduced need for safety net spending, "making the wealthy and large corporations pay their fair share," and other policy impacts would make the program pay for itself.
+The plan predicts that income tax revenues, penalties for fossil fuel companies, a reduced need for safety net spending, "making the wealthy and large corporations pay their fair share" and other policy impacts would make the program pay for itself.

 BERNIE SANDERS: CLIMATE CHANGE POSES A BIGGER THREAT TO AMERICA THAN ISIS